sirisaacnewton540/Animal-Emotion-Detection/README.md

 The dataset is compressed into zip file, so it is needed to be unzipped before use.
 It is organized into three main directories:
-- `train`: Contains 250 images per emotion category.
+- `train`: Contains 750 images (250 images per emotion category).
-- `valid`: Contains 9 images per emotion category.
+- `valid`: Contains 27 images (9 images per emotion category.
-- `test`: Contains 10 images per emotion category.
+- `test`: Contains 30 images (10 images per emotion category.

 Each image is of size 224x224 pixels in JPG format.